OpenStackSanDiego/ServiceChains/Exercise #1.md

 midonet-cli> l2insertion add port <web-server_UUID> srv-port <NetMon_UUID> fail-open true mac <web-server_MAC>

 Rerun the curl and validate that the NetworkMonitor _does_ see the traffic
+Note: without any security software on the NetMon, the NetMon traffic will drop anything not destined for itself.
+Observe pings/curl requests arrive on NetMon but not forward on until a decision is made by some security software tool.
+One simple way to enable forwarding is to use the bridge-utils and create a hairpin.

+If not installed, load bridge-utils
+# yum install bridge-utils
+# yum install ebtables

+Create a hairpin and prevent dupes
+# brctl addbr br0
+# brctl addif br0 eth1
+# brctl stp br0 on
+# brctl hairpin br0 eth1 on
+# ifconfig br0 up
+#
+# ebtables -L
+# ebtables -P OUTPUT DROP

+Rerun the curl and validate that the NetworkMonitor _does_ see the traffic with tcpdump, and the client receives the requested information.
 ```
 Notes...